Psychoanalytic therapy: Definition and techniques

 Even if you do not live with these conditions but experience issues with your current behavior or psychological distress, you may be able to find treatment and support through psychodynamic psychotherapy.
 Many emotional responses and self-destructive behaviors could be revealed through challenges in interpersonal relationships and daily life stressors.

 Before choosing a form of therapy, seek professional medical advice or referral.
 Talk with a qualified therapist about your symptoms and concerns to receive guidance and support.
-There may be another type of therapy that your therapist feels would better suit your needs, so discussing your goals beforehand can be valuable.
+There may be another type of treatment than psychoanalytic therapy that your therapist feels would better suit your needs, so discussing your goals beforehand can be valuable.

 Below are a few psychoanalytic techniques and concepts used in this form of therapy.